emx34/doofus/README.md

-   **UPDATE: INTERNAL ONLY - PRIVATE v2.0 version (NOT released) TESTED and the program works perfectly in both directions, 100% correctly working = GB(gameimage)to TGA & TGA to GB(gameimage)**
+   **UPDATE: v2.0 Version INTERNAL ONLY - PRIVATE (NOT released) TESTED and the program works perfectly in both directions, 100% correctly working = GB(gameimage)to TGA & TGA to GB(gameimage)**
    **With version 2.0**, you can take the graphics from the game, modify them with Photoshop, and then put them back in game without any issues, game is working :-)
    In version 2.0, the x86 asm vga code is added to the beginning of the newly converted graphics, and the graphics data is repackaged and converted back to the original GB-image standard.
    :-) Version 2.0 was completed.
 Doofus image files are not just plain images; the image file header contains x86 assembly VGA code, and the game uses this code at runtime.